About the GRTA

 or read: The GRTA Timeline, The GRTA Chairmen and Presidents, The Bolling Statue, The Huntsman Story, The History of the Greenwich Horse Show , The Nichols Story, The Long Lost Trophy and The History of the GRTA Trophies.

-The GRTA coninues to preserve, protect and promote open space, historic trails and the tradition of horseback riding.
+The GRTA coninues to preserve, protect and promote open space, historic trails and the tradition of horseback riding for our community and future generations.
 We organize several annual events as fundraisers to support this mission.
 Our Nichols Nature Preserve, donated to the GRTA by Herbert J. Nichols, Jr. and others as open conservation land, is a 94-acre property with meadows, forests, ponds and swamps.

 At Nichols, volunteer conservationists have ongoing projects that help some endangered insect pollinators and a variety of bird populations.
 This diverse and beautiful property is open to all nature enthusiasts for walking, horseback riding, fishing, jogging, bird watching, cross-country skiing and peaceful picnicking by a pond.
 For the History of Nichols Nature Preserve go to Preservation